karlseguin/zuckdb.zig/readme.md

 # Conn

 ## query
-Use `conn.query(sql, args)` to query the database and return a `zuckdb.Rows` which can be iterated.
+Use `conn.query(sql, args) !Rows` to query the database and return a `zuckdb.Rows` which can be iterated.
 You must call `deinit` on the returned rows.

 ```zig
 var rows = try conn.query("select * from users where power > $1", .{9000});